 It should be noted here that along with clicks and pops in your audio, if the buffering size is too low, it might cut out your sound altogether, so along with checking for the correct audio output, you should also ensure your buffering size is adjusted appropriately.

 Once preferences is open, select the audio tab.
 You will see a section titled “Audio Device,” where you will select your driver type and your audio input and output devices.

 Notice that the driver type is set to MME/Direct X, and the audio output is set to my laptop speakers.
 When I click on the Audio Output Device options, you can see several options pop up (there can also be multiple options under the Audio Input Device option as well).

 If you are having issues getting your audio to playback, this should be the first place you look and start playing with the different options until you hear sound.
-It should be noted here that there are better drivers than MME/Direct X, with ASIO being the preferred option when recording and working with music.
+It should be noted here that there are better drivers than MME/Direct X, with ASIO being the preferred option, according to Sweetwater, when recording and working with music.

 This is also where you can select the headphones option to listen to Ableton if you are plugging your headphones directly into your computer.